CTUIR Ceded Area Subbasin Priority Natural Resource Acquisitions V

 Description

-This proposal includes securing fee title acquisition or conservation easement opportunities for land, water, grazing or timber rights benefiting ESA-listed fish and tribal First Foods.
+This recurring project includes securing fee title acquisition or conservation easement opportunities for land, water, grazing or timber rights benefiting ESA-listed fish and tribal First Foods.
 The project applies to the CTUIR ceded area subbasins (Umatilla, Walla Walla, Tucannon, Grande Ronde & John Day) focusing on water, land, and resource acquisitions to protect and/or restore ecological and physical processes important to aquatic Endangered Species Act (ESA)-listed species and other native aquatic species important to CTUIR.
-Priority stream acquisition and conservation reaches will be selected based largely on past planning (NPCC Subbasin Plans, ESA Recovery Plans, etc) and consistent with the CTUIR River Vision which emphasizes natural floodplain function.
-This proposal is not for the acquisition of a specific property per se, but rather to help defray the costs associated with the acquisition of properties that become available and meet all six criteria (see infra) for fisheries restoration and the protection of reserved tribal treaty rights within the subbasins of CTUIR’s ceded area.
+Priority stream acquisition and conservation reaches are selected based largely on past planning (NPCC Subbasin Plans, ESA Recovery Plans, etc) and consistent with the CTUIR River Vision which emphasizes natural floodplain function.
+This project helps to defray the costs associated with the acquisition of properties that become available and meet all six criteria listed below for fisheries restoration and the protection of reserved tribal treaty rights within the subbasins of CTUIRs ceded area.

 1. Provides significant conservation and/or restoration benefits for sustaining CTUIR First foods;